devadeboye/nigerian-covid-19-api/README.md

 A RESTful API to nigerian covid19 statistics

 This is a RESTful API to get latest Nigerian covid19 statistics.
-This work leverage on sink-opuba's  covid-19-nigeria-api project at https://github.com/sink-opuba/covid-19-api to get the statistics from NCDC website and provide restful endpoints to get some specific info.
+This work leverage on [sink-opuba's covid-19-nigeria-api project](https://github.com/sink-opuba/covid-19-api) at get the statistics from NCDC website and provide restful endpoints to get some specific info.

 ## Customization